DropthaBeatus/DND-APP-OSX/README.md

 Features:

-- All Basic character creation formats including Race, SubRace, Background, Class and Stat Rollings.
+- All Basic character creation formats including Race, Class and Stat Rollings.
+(Excluded Background and SubRace At the moment)

-- Implement multiclassing(will need to find to economically iterate through all 12 classes if player chooses to multiclass all classes)

-- Implement Weapons, Items, Currency, and Armor

-- Implement Attack Rolls and Save Rolls
+- Implement dice roller for all your dice rolling needs

+- Implements Druid, Paladin, and Barbarian!(More to come)

+- Saves character data to Core Data

+- Will implement choice to pick sub class

+-More to come

+-Dynamic UI Practice

+-Page View Implementation